-The 2014 Forest Cover Report, released by the Organisation for the Development of Data (ODC), highlights emerging trends in the loss of forest cover, especially loss of dense forests throughout Cambodia since 1973.
-The percentage of non-forest cover, i.e., 48.4 percent, is larger than forest cover.41 Being a developing nation with limited infrastructure, recovery from climate related disasters is still challenging.
-Between 1991 and 2014 Cambodia has experienced extreme hazards, mainly floods and storms that led to the deaths of over 1,500 people^{42 43 44}, and the vulnerability to extreme weather events such as floods, and cyclones cause most losses in terms of both mortality and economic losses.
+The 2014 Forest Cover Report, released by the Organisation for the Development of Data (ODC), highlights emerging trends in the In a 2014 Forest cover report, released by the organisation for the Development of Data (DDC), highlights emerging trends in the loss of forest cover, especially loss of dense forests throughout Cambodia since 1973.
+The percentage of non-forest cover, 41 Being a developing nation with limited infrastructure, recovery from climate related disasters is still challenging.
+Between 1991 and 2014 Cambodia has experienced extreme hazards, mainly floods and storms that led to the deaths of over 1,500 people42 43 44, and the vulnerability to extreme weather events such as floods, and cyclones cause most losses in terms of both mortality and economic losses.
 The economic losses between 1991 and 2014 amounted to more than US\$235 million.45 Two-thirds of the loss could be avoided with improved policies, investment to adapt to climate change and measures to climate-proof infrastructure where possible.